svanderburg/js-sblayout/README.md

 can take the provided answer from the `req.body` parameter.
 The function signature of the controller is identical to a function that generates a dynamic page.

+In addition to processing the input parameters, controllers can also throw exceptions that are instances of the `PageException` class.
+For example, you may want to check the provided user input for the presence of an answer.
+If none was provided, you may want to throw a `BadRequestException` with a message that explains to the user that a mandatory input parameter is missing.

 Using path components as parameters
 -----------------------------------